-The MDS trays and care home medicines were organised into a four-week cycle.
-The team used a rota to document which patient and care home would be having their deliveries on each day.
+The MDS trays were organised into a four-week cycle.
+The team used a rota to document which patients would be having their deliveries on each day.
 The MDS trays were supplied with descriptions of the medicines inside and Patient Information Leaflets (PILs) were provided every month.
-The team explained that if there were any requests for the trays to include medicines which were not suitable, they would discuss these requests with the GP and consider patient compliance before making any changes.